Boricraft-Developmont/tordan-mod/README.md

-# tordan-mod
+# Tordan-mod

-The Tordan mod is meant to give lightning a new purpose since it is a really underused feature in the world of minecraft
+The Tordan mod is meant to give lightning a new purpose, since it is a really underused feature in the world of Minecraft.

 ## Author